N O . 9 D U A N E S T R E E T .

 Large dinners were provided free to the newsboys at these holidays.
 Boys were encouraged to invite their friends (provided they were also boys); a boy did not have to lodge at the LH in order to participate in a holiday dinner.

-By the time Christmas 1899 rolled around, William M. Fleiss had sponsored thirty of these annual Christmas dinners at the Newsboys' LH (note the first handful of dinners must have been at the LH's earlier location, as the DSLH had not yet been around for thirty years at this point).
+By the time Christmas 1899 rolled around, William M. Fleiss had sponsored thirty (approximately; different sources give conflicting numbers) of these annual Christmas dinners at the Newsboys' LH (note the first handful of dinners must have been at the LH's earlier location, as the DSLH had not yet been around for thirty years at this point).
 Six hundred newsboys were served that day, beginning at 5 p.m.
 They had to eat in shifts of 165, as the dining room could only seat that many.

 Their menu consisted of turkey, boiled ham, celery, mashed potatoes, turnips, tea, bread and butter, and pies.
 The boys, at dinners like these, were apparently almost as fond of throwing pie as they were of eating it, although on this particular Christmas they behaved themselves.
 Didn't stop one boy from smuggling out a large apple pie in his jacket, however.